 - Leave no trace| Respect the environment you are exploring and follow the leave, no trace principles.
 Always carry a bag with you to haul your litter and even someone else’s you see on a trail.
 From cigarette buts to empty water bottles – litter is ugly and bad for the environment.

 - Emergency | In the event of an emergency please call 999112 and ask for Mountain Rescue.

 Trail Lenght: 2.4 kilometres out and back, Elevation Gain: 300 metres, Difficulty: Strenuous, Terrain: Pathways and mountain terrain, Location: 54.2703551161 8.5847854614

-Level section quickly becomes steep stairway before you go through the gates and turn right onto a short and horizontal path.
+The level section quickly becomes a steep stairway before you go through the gates and turn right onto a short and horizontal path.
 Here you can catch your breathe and enjoy the first views of the surrounding landscape while making your way to the viewpoint.

 Getting to the trailhead

 The Queen Maeve Trail is located on Strandhill Road, right across the road from the Sligo Rugby Club.
 Next to it is the beautifully preserved 200-year-old thatched house known as Dolly’s Cottage and the trail can be easily reached from both Strandhill and Sligo town.

 - By bus | If you don’t have a car, you can catch an early morning bus from Sligo to the Sligo Rugby Club.
 You can stock up on essential snacks and drinks at the nearby gas station before heading for the top.
 Keep in mind though, that the bus service only runs more or less once per hour.

 - Driving From Sligo | Head southwest on N4 toward Markievicz, turn right onto Lord Edward St/R292 and follow R292 to the Rugby Club car park.